Light Spring is one of the three Spring seasons and sits between True Spring and Light Summer on the seasonal flow chart.

 Unlike Light Summer, this season is warm.
 However, both sister seasons are a blend of Spring and Summer, with Light Summer leaning more towards the Summer palette and Light Spring leaning more towards the Spring palette.

 Please note: Do not worry too much if one characteristic of your appearance deviates from the below descriptions.
 You may still fall into this colour season if your overall appearance matches the profile.

-You are a Light Spring if the dominant characteristic of your overall appearance is light, and the secondary characteristic is warm – meaning warm colours suit you better than cooler ones.
+You are a Light Spring if the primary colour aspect of your overall appearance is light, and the secondary aspect is warm – meaning warm colours suit you better than cooler ones.

-When you look in the mirror, the first thing you notice about your colouring is that there is very little contrast between your skin, eyes, and hair.
-All of your features are very light.
+When you look in the mirror, the first thing you notice about your colouring is that there is very little contrast between your skin, eyes and hair.
+All of your features are similarly light.

 This means that if you have dark eyes or dark hair, but you aren’t a person of colour, then you are most likely one of the darker seasons.
 If you are a person of colour, but you have very light colouring for your ethnicity, you may be a Light Spring.

 In addition, your colouring has warmer undertones, meaning gold flatters your skin more than silver.

 Light Spring eyes are, of course, light.
 They come in light blue, green, hazel, and light brown.
 Like all Spring eyes, they are bright and have warm undertones.
 You might also notice the typical Spring sunburst pattern on the iris.

 Light Spring skin is also light and ranges from fair to medium.
 Light Spring skin is either neutral or has neutral-warm undertones – which means that both gold and silver look good against it, but gold looks better.
 The skin may have golden or peach undertones.
 Light Springs can also have freckles.